UI is part of what makes people enjoy your site and recommend it to others.

-- Typeface: pick a few font families — probably no more than three — to use on your site.
-Too many cooks spoil the broth, and too many fonts will make your website into a chaotic mess.
+- Typeface: Pick a few font families — probably no more than three — to use on your site.
+Too many cooks spoil the broth, and too many fonts turn your website into a chaotic mess.
 You probably need one font for large blocks of text and a second for headings and page titles.
 If you use a third for accent text, use it sparingly.

-- Headings: decide what your various heading tags (h1, h2, h3, and so on in HTML code) will look like.
-Remember, these will be universal — an h1 on one page will be the same as an h1 on any other — so make sure they work in any context.
+- Headings: Decide how your various heading tags (H1, H2, H3, etc. in HTML code) will look.
+Remember, these will be universal — an H1 on one page will be the same as an H1 on any other — so make sure they work in any context.
 Think about size, letter spacing, color, whether they’re bold or italic, and so on.

-- Special text: you’ll probably want to spice up long blocks of text like blogs and pillar pages with special text like customer testimonials, callouts, quotes, or statistics.
+- Special text: You’ll probably want to spice up long blocks of content like blogs and pillar pages with special text, such as customer testimonials, callouts, quotes, or statistics.
 What do those look like?
 Are they larger?
 Are they centered on the page?
 Do they have a box around them or some other element to set them off from the rest of the text?

-- Lists: you’ll need to use bulleted or numbered lists at some point (like this one), so think about what they should look like.
+- Lists: You’ll need to use bulleted or numbered lists at some point (like this one), so think about how they should look.
 Are they the same size and color as the body copy or are they set apart?
 Do you want to design custom bullets or just use dots?

-- Logos and icons: there will be dozens, if not hundreds, of small graphical elements on your site.
-You’ll use your company logo, the logos of partners, the logos for social media sites, icons for email addresses and phone numbers, icons for your services and portfolio, and so on.
-Design (or buy) a logo set that’s visually consistent and matches your site, then make sure you use them everywhere they appear.
+- Logos and icons: There will be dozens, if not hundreds, of small graphical elements on your site.
+In addition to using your company logo, there may be illustrations representing your services and portfolio, partners’ logos, social media icons, email addresses, phone number symbols, etc. Design (or buy) a set of visually consistent logos and icons that match your site, then make sure you use them everywhere they appear.

-- Image treatments: if you browse the web, you’ll notice that photos rarely appear all by themselves on a website.
-They usually have some special treatment — a shadow, a filter, a stroke around the border, a colored box across the page, a caption, or one of many others — that fits the page’s branding and sets the photo apart.
-Think of how you want your images to look and spell out those guidelines.
+- Image treatments: As you browse the web, you’ll notice photos rarely appear all by themselves on a site.
+They usually have some special or unique treatment — a shadow, a filter, a stroke around the border, a colored box across the page, a caption, etc. — that fits the page’s branding and sets the photo apart.
+Consider how you want your images to look and spell out those guidelines.

-- Text inputs: when people type in text on your site, what does the box look like?
+- Text inputs: Search boxes, web forms, and other inputs are used to process or collect user information on the website.
+When people type in text on your site, what does the box look like?
 How big is it?
 Is it a different color?
 When they type, what does the text inside the box look like?

-- Radio menus: a radio menu is a menu where users can select or toggle one option at a time, usually with a little dot or checkmark to signify that the option is selected.
+- Radio menus: This type of menu allows users to select or toggle one option at a time, usually with a small dot or checkmark to signify the option is selected.
 Think about what you want that dot or checkmark to look like.
 Decide whether the item changes color when you hover the mouse over it or click on it.

-- Select menus: a select menu is similar, except that your users are looking through a list of options and picking one (the menu at the top right of this page is an example of a select menu).
-The same decisions about appearance will apply to that menu, too.
+- Select menus: A select menu is similar, except your users are looking through a list of options and picking one (the menu at the top right of this page is an example of a select menu).
+The same decisions about appearance will also apply to that menu.

-- CTA buttons: a call-to-action (CTA) can take a lot of different forms, and you’ll use more than one on your site.
-You’ll have big, almost full-screen CTAs on landing pages.
-You can have small ones in columns off to the side of the main body content.
-You can have inline CTAs that are somewhere in the middle, like a wide banner with some text and a button in it.
+- CTA buttons: A call to action (CTA) can take many forms, and you’ll use more than one on your site.
+You can have large, almost full-screen CTAs on landing pages along with small ones within side columns next to the main body content.
+You could also have inline CTAs located somewhere in the middle, such as a wide banner with some text and a button.
 In every case, you’ll want to decide what those CTAs should look like.

 Choosing Your Colors

-Virtually every major brand has its colors.
-Coke has red.
-Southwest has red, yellow, and blue.
-Google has red, yellow, blue, and green.
-A few big brands (Apple and Nike, for example) don’t have any real signature colors, but most have at least one or two that make them instantly recognizable.
+Virtually every major brand has its own corporate identity and brand colors.
+Coke has red; Southwest has red, yellow, and blue; Google has red, yellow, blue, and green.
+A few big brands (Apple and Nike) don’t have any actual signature colors, but most have at least one or two that make them instantly recognizable.

-You should be picking those out.
-If you don’t have signature colors from your logo, pick a few bold shades to use throughout your website.
-Don’t overdo it — your primary colors are there to provide a pop, not to overwhelm.
+You should pick those out.
+If you don’t have signature colors from your logo, select a few bold shades to use throughout your website.
+Don’t overdo it — your primary colors are there to provide a pop, not to be overpowering.
 You’ll also want a few accent colors that you can use to offset the primary colors, but that’s it!
-Color is used to draw attention to specific elements of your site, so too much color will just overwhelm and confuse your visitors.
+Color is used to draw attention to specific site elements, so too much color will just overwhelm and confuse your visitors.

 White, Black, and Gray

 You’ll also want to establish a definition for white, black, and gray.
 Bear with us, this isn’t as obvious as it sounds.
-True white and black are pretty rare to find in large quantities on websites, because they’re simply too high-contrast and they look harsh.
-The background color for a Google doc, for example, is #f8f9fa.
-It’s called “ghost white,” but actually a hair darker than the pure white of #ffffff.
-Similarly, the background of Netflix is #141414 — close to black, but not quite.
+True white and black are pretty rare colors to find in large quantities on websites because they simply look too high-contrast and harsh.
+For example, the background color for a Google Doc is #f8f9fa.
+It’s called “ghost white,” even though it’s actually a hair darker than pure white (#ffffff).
+Similarly, the background of Netflix (#141414) is close to black, but not quite.

-You’ll also want a low-contrast neutral color that lines up with your brand colors.
-It could be a shade of gray or a very pale version of one of your brand colors — it should stand out a little for elements like text boxes, but not enough to distract.
+Consider using a low-contrast neutral color that aligns with your brand colors.
+It could be a shade of gray or a very pale version of a brand color — it should stand out a little for elements like text boxes but not enough to distract.
 Remember that certain colors have certain connotations.
-Shades of red are probably best to avoid for example, since they often mean that an error has occurred or that information is missing (more on that in a minute).
+Case in point, shades of red often mean an error has occurred or information is missing, so it’s probably best to avoid them (more on that in a minute).

 Interactive and Denotive Colors

-Your next consideration will be the colors that mean something, not the ones that mostly serve as decoration.
-Color can go a long way toward telling people what to do and guiding them down the right path toward a conversion or a purchase.
+Your next choices will involve sets of colors that mean something, not those primarily acting as decoration.
+Colors go a long way toward telling people what to do and guiding them down the right path toward conversion or purchase.

-The first set of colors is interactive colors.
-What color is a link or a button that can be clicked on?
-What color does it turn to when you hover over it?
+The first set is interactive colors.
+What color is a link or a button that users can click?
+What color does it turn into when hovered over?
 What does it change to after it’s been clicked?

-The second set is called denotive colors — as the name suggests, they denote things!
+The second set is called denotative colors — as the name suggests, they denote things!
 Say someone types an invalid email address into a form.
-You’ll want that form to indicate that the email field needs to be fixed, and color is a good way to do that.
+You’ll want that form to indicate that the email field needs to be fixed, and using color is a great way to do that.
 A successful form or download should have its own color as well.
-Finally, you’ll want a “disabled” color to indicate that a field can’t be typed in or that a button can’t be clicked.
-That’s usually as simple as greying it out, but it helps to choose it ahead of time.
+Finally, you’ll want a “disabled” color to indicate when a field can’t be typed in or a button can’t be clicked.
+That’s usually as simple as graying it out, but it helps when you choose it ahead of time.

 Name Your Colors

-It’s pretty rare that you’ll have only one person in charge of the visual component of your brand, which means you’re going to have to share that catalog of creative elements that we talked about with someone else eventually.
+You’ll rarely have only one person in charge of the visual component of your brand, which means that the catalog of creative elements we talked about will have to be shared with someone else eventually.
 When you do, they should be able to jump right in and start working without asking you what all the pieces are.

-To that end, use both functional and color words like “primaryBlue,” “errorRed,” and “hoverGreen” (or whatever naming convention seems most intuitive to you) so that you can get a new creative up and running as smoothly as possible.
+To that end, use both functional and color words like “primaryBlue,” “errorRed,” and “hoverGreen” (or whatever naming convention seems most intuitive), so that you can get a new creative up and running as smoothly as possible.

 Test Your Colors

-Finally, create a lot of different pages with your colors so you can see whether they work in every situation.
-Your preferred CTA color might look great on light backgrounds but blend into dark ones, so make sure you either have a color that works everywhere or a rule in place not to put certain colors on certain backgrounds.
+Finally, create many different pages with your colors to see whether they work in every situation.
+Your preferred CTA color might look great on light backgrounds but blend into dark ones.
+Therefore, you should make sure to either have a color that works everywhere or a rule stating not to use those colors on certain backgrounds.